 Almost a year after the last round of six-country talks (North and South Korea, the US, Japan, China and Russia) aimed at resolving the crisis over North Korea's nuclear programmes, worries about an imminent nuclear test by the reclusive state are growing multifold.
-Essentially the current deadlock appears to be more of a fight between the US, Japan and the North Korea.
+Essentially the current deadlock appears to be more of a fight between the US, Japan and North Korea.
 The US has made it clear that it would consider taking the matter to the UN Security Council -- a prelude to possible sanctions -- if Pyongyang refused to resume the talks.
 North Korea has said sanctions would be tantamount to a declaration of war.

-Currently the US intelligence community is monitoring what appear to be preparations by North Korea to conduct a nuclear test.
+Currently, the US intelligence community is monitoring what appear to be preparations by North Korea to conduct a nuclear test.
 But, they are still unclear whether the activity is real or deceptive.
-North Korea has started digging holes and then filling them up with dirt and such activity is suggestive of underground test preparations.
+North Korea has started digging holes and then filling them up with dirt, and such activity is suggestive of underground test preparations.
 Yet there are no indications of a nuclear weapon being positioned into any of these holes.

 North Korea has in all probability produced plutonium through the reprocessing of spent fuel rods at its Yongbyon reactor complex.
 South Korea and the US have noticed movements in tunnels in the North Korean county of Kilju.
 The images show excavation and some construction which could be preparations for an underground nuclear test.
-Also, it is could be argued that the country would carry out a nuclear test, especially after its stunning announcement that it possessed atomic weapons because often, when a country announces its membership in the nuclear club, the next step would be to test.
+Also, it is could be argued that the country would carry out a nuclear test, especially after its stunning announcement that it possessed atomic weapons because often when a country announces its membership in the nuclear club, the next step would be to test.

 However, there also exists a possibility that North Korea could be doing these things to deceive the US spy satellites.
 North Korea understands any test would end negotiations with the United States -- and most likely with China.
-Probably, they are doing it just to increase pressure on international community.
-As such many in South Korea, China and Russia express great skepticism that North Korea has a working bomb.
+Probably, they are doing it just to increase pressure on the international community.
+As such many in South Korea, China and Russia express great scepticism that North Korea has a working bomb.

-The Bush administration very recently has warned North Korea for the first time that if it conducted a nuclear test, the US and several Pacific powers would take punitive action, but officials stopped short of saying what kind of sanctions would result.
+The Bush administration very recently warned North Korea for the first time that if it conducted a nuclear test, the US and several Pacific powers would take punitive action, but officials stopped short of saying what kind of sanctions would result.
 Although Washington has long held out the possibility of asking the UNSC to take action, both China and Russia have opposed such a move.

-For last few months along with Iran, North Korea is also testing the patience of the US.
+For the last few months along with Iran, North Korea is also testing the patience of the US.
 It is hoped that the door to dialogue is not completely shut.
 But, now it will entirely depend on China and to some extent South Korea to persuade the North Koreans from going nuclear.
-North Korea understands that the political fall-out from such a blast could paralyze its already crippled economy.
+North Korea understands that the political fallout from such a blast could paralyze its already crippled economy.
 Japan will see to it that sanctions are put in full force.
 Interestingly, even if economic sanctions are approved, there would be no way to enforce them along the Chinese border, where most of North Korea's trade takes place.
-And most importantly with their already strained relations with Japan will China allow that trade to stop!
+And most importantly with their already strained relations with Japan will China allow that trade to stop?